Magna International Facility Emissions Challenge

 Evaluation & Eligibility Criteria

-The Challenge is open to Canadian and global innovators.
-Applicants must be able to operate within Magna’s facilities and meet all necessary safety, compliance, and operational requirements.
-Solutions should also be commercially deployable and compatible with the regulations and standards of the target pilot facility (Southern Ontario).
+The Challenge was open to Canadian and global innovators.
+Applicants must have been able to operate within Magna’s facilities and meet all necessary safety, compliance, and operational requirements.
+Solutions should have also be commercially deployable and compatible with the regulations and standards of the target pilot facility (Southern Ontario).

 Evaluation categories:

-- Emission Reduction Impact : Demonstrated capability to reduce Scope 1 emissions effectively.
+• Emission Reduction Impact : Demonstrated capability to reduce Scope 1 facility emissions effectively.

-- Solutions must be at a Technology Readiness Level (TRL) of 7+
+• Solutions must have been at a Technology Readiness Level (TRL) of 7+

-- Applicants must meet Magna’s safety, compliance, and operational standards.
+• Applicants must have met Magna’s safety, compliance, and operational standards.

-- Solutions should be commercially deployable and adhere to facility-specific regulations in Southern Ontario.
+• Solutions should have been commercially deployable and adhere to facility-specific regulations in Southern Ontario.

 The Partner